Discipline Stack

 Embodied vs. Operational Carbon in Buildings

 Operational carbon is the emissions from running a building; embodied carbon is locked into its materials and construction.
-Understanding both is essential for net-zero pathways.

 Energy Procurement Strategies for CRE Portfolios